rciorba/devrandom.ro/blog/2020-roll-your-own-parametrized-elixir-tests.md

 end
 ```

-This is OK but if we're gonna be pedantic about it (and we will, what did you think this post ia
+This is OK but if we're gonna be pedantic about it, it's not cool that this is just one test.
+What
-about) it's not cool that this is just one test.
-What if I change the parse_request function so that
+if I change the parse_request function so that I break the second case?
+It won't even run the third
-I break the second case?
-It won't even run the third one.
+one.

 # Parameterized tests considered awsesome

-In the Python world we have a great testing framework called pytest.
+In the Python world there's a great testing framework called pytest.
 Pytest is great in many ways,
 but if there's one feature I love the most, and the one I missed in ExUnit, that's parameterized
 tests.

 At it's core it's a simple thing.
-You can generate multiple tests from a single definition and a
+It generates multiple tests from a single definition and a list of
-list of different inputs.
+different inputs.

 Incidentally Erlang's eunit has test generators, so parametrized tests are a natural fit.
 Amusingly
 I assumed the lingo would be the same as Erlang's so I searched for "Elixir test generation", didn't